 Bartending License Requirements for Missouri

-The good news is there are few restrictions on what requirements there are for becoming a bartender in Missouri.
-Getting some alcohol compliance training like SMART will defiantly help your job prospects.
+The good news is there are few restrictions on the requirements for becoming a bartender in Missouri.
+Getting some alcohol compliance training like SMART will help your job prospects.

 Minimum Age To Serve Alcoholic Beverages In Missouri

-The minimum age to serve alcohol in Missouri is 18 and 21 to bartend or mix drinks, according to the APIS.
+The minimum age to serve alcohol or sell alcohol here in Missouri is 18, and 21 to bartend or mix drinks, according to the APIS.

 Missouri’s SMART Online Server Training Program

-The University of Missouri’s Wellness Resource Center operates the SMART (State of Missouri Alcohol Responsibility Training) Online Server Training Program, a free, interactive training program for bartenders and other alcohol servers in Missouri.
-It is available online 24 hours a day.
+The University of Missouri’s Wellness Resource Center operates the SMART (State of Missouri Alcohol Responsibility Training) Online Server Training Program, a free, interactive alcohol training program for bartenders and other alcohol servers in Missouri.
+It is online training and is available online 24 hours a day.

-Owners, managers, and employees of alcohol-serving establishments are strongly advised to take the program.
+Owners, managers, and employees of alcohol-serving establishments are strongly advised to take the alcohol server training program.

-First and foremost, bartenders in Missouri must be knowledgeable about the state’s liquor laws.
-They must be aware of the legal drinking age, hours of operation, and restrictions on the sale and service of alcohol.
-Bartenders are also responsible for monitoring the behaviour of their patrons and cutting off anyone who appears to be intoxicated or disorderly.
+Bartenders are also responsible for monitoring the behaviour of their patrons, cutting off anyone who appears to be intoxicated or disorderly, and denying service to underage people.
 Bartenders must maintain a safe and responsible environment for their patrons, which means being vigilant and proactive about preventing over-serving.

 What Is the Job Market Like for Bartenders in Missouri?

-The job market for bartenders in Missouri is generally steady, with opportunities available in both urban and rural areas throughout the state.
-The hospitality industry has seen significant growth in recent years, with new bars, restaurants, and hotels opening across the state.
+The job market for bartenders in Missouri is generally steady, with opportunities available in urban and rural areas throughout the state.

 According to the U.S. Bureau of Labor Statistics, the employment of bartenders in Missouri is expected to grow by 6.4% from 2020 to 2030.
 This growth is slightly higher than the national average of 6.1%.